 It’s important that businesses provide warnings of dangerous areas on the job site.
 Failure to do so can and often does result in a slip and fall accident that can impact both employees and customers alike.
 Even if there’s not a hindrance or obstacle in the path, this could still qualify for compensation.

-7. Fall on Same Level
+7. Fall on the Same Level

 8. Fall to Lower Level